juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 Make sure to include media queries in your fallbacks.
-At the time of writing, the mobile agent Google uses to perform their mobile-friendly test does not support grid - adding fallbacks to grid without media queries was returning all of our pages as “not mobile-friendly.
+At the time of writing, the mobile agent Google uses to perform their [mobile-friendly test](https://search.google.com/test/mobile-friendly) does not support Grid — adding fallbacks to without media queries returned all of our pages as “not mobile-friendly" (we learned this the hard way).

 We chose not to go the [Feature Query](https://hacks.mozilla.org/2016/08/using-feature-queries-in-css/) route since this lacks support in older browsers including IE11.
 It just didn't make sense to include a fallback to a fallback feature.
 In the case of CSS Grid, rules that are added won't have any effect in browsers that don't have support.

+There are some fallback methods that suggest adding floats within the same code as CSS Grid without using Modernizr.
+Not a fan of this approach since it mixes fallback code with production code — making it really hard for any developer to pick up and understand what the hell's going on.

 <h2 id="css-grid-flexbox">CSS Grid vs Flexbox</h2>